API Keys

 2. Navigate to the API Keys section from the sidebar menu.

-4. Once revealed, copy and securely store the App Secret.
+4. Once revealed, copy and securely store the Client Private Key.
 We recommend that you download this value and store it somewhere safe.

 API Page - Okto Dashboard